Career Executive Service Board vs. Civil Service Commission

 Precedents Cited

 - Eugenio v.
-CSC — Referenced to support the principle that the CESB, as an autonomous entity administratively attached to the CSC, has its decisions subject to the CSC's review on appeal.
+CSC — Established that the CESB is an autonomous entity albeit administratively attached to the CSC; cited for the relationship between the two agencies.

 - General v.
-Roco — Cited to establish that conferment of CES eligibility alone does not complete one's membership in the CES or confer security of tenure; an appointment to a CES rank is also necessary.
+Roco — Held that conferment of CES eligibility does not complete CES membership nor confer security of tenure; appointment to CES rank is necessary; applied as controlling precedent for the two-requisite rule.

 Provisions

-- Article IX-B, 1987 Constitution — Cited as the constitutional basis for the CSC's role as the central personnel agency of the Government.
+- 1987 Constitution, Article IX-B, Section 1(1) — Designates the CSC as the central personnel agency of the government to administer the civil service.